enix/x509-certificate-exporter/README.md

 curl -Ss localhost:9793/metrics | grep "^x509_cert_not_after"

 # Automated tests work against a Kubernetes cluster, so create a throwaway
 # cluster (for example with kind).
-No need to run the server locally for this.
+Do not run the server locally because the
+# tests run the server executable with the default listening port.
 kind create cluster --kubeconfig ~/.kube/config-kind export KUBECONFIG=~/.kube/config-kind go test -v ./internal